Complete ELT Walkthrough

 # If you're using Docker, don't forget to mount the project directory:

-docker run -v $(pwd):/project -w /project meltano/meltano add extractor tap-gitlabThis will add the new plugin to your
+docker run -v $(pwd):/project -w /project meltano/meltano add tap-gitlabThis will add the new plugin to your

 extractors: